Viscosity solutions of fully nonlinear parabolic path dependent PDEs: Part II: Main results

 \subsection{Strategy of the proof}

-There are two key-ingredients for the proof of this main result.
-The first is the following partial comparison, proved in Section \ref{sect-partialcomparison}, which extends the corresponding result in Proposition 5.3 of \cite{ETZ1} to the set $\overline{C}^{1,2}(\L)$.
-The reason for extending $C^{1,2}(\L)$ to $\ol C^{1,2}(\L)$ is that typically we can construct the approximations $\ol u^\e$ and $\ul u^\e$, mentioned in Introduction, only in the space $\ol C^{1,2}(\L)$, not in $C^{1,2}(\L)$.
+There are two key ingredients for the proof of this main result.
+The first is the following partial comparison, proved in Section~\ref {sect-partialcomparison}, which extends the corresponding result in Proposition~5.3 of \cite{ETZ1} to the set $\overline{C}^{1,2}(\L)$.
+The reason for extending $C^{1,2}(\L)$ to $\ol C^{1,2}(\L)$ is that typically we can construct the approximations $\ol u^\e$ and $\ul u^\e $, mentioned in the \hyperref[sect-Introduction]{Introduction}, only in the space $\ol C^{1,2}(\L)$, and not in $C^{1,2}(\L)$.

-\begin{prop} Assume Assumption \ref{assum-G} holds true.
-Let $ u^2\in \Usup$ be a viscosity supersolution of PPDE (\ref{PPDE}) and $ u^1\in\overline C^{1,2}(\L)$ bounded from above satisfying $\cL u^1(t,\o) \le 0$ for all $(t,\o) \in \L$ with $t<T$.
-If $ u^1(T,\cd) \le u^2(T,\cd)$, then $ u^1\le u^2$ on $\L$.
+\begin{prop} Assume Assumption~\ref{assum-G} holds true.
+Let $ u^2\in\Usup$ be a viscosity supersolution of PPDE (\ref{PPDE}) and $ u^1\in\overline C^{1,2}(\L)$ bounded from above satisfying $\cL u^1(t,\omega) \le0$ for all $(t,\omega) \in\L$ with $t<T$.
+If $ u^1(T,\cdot) \le u^2(T,\cdot)$, then $ u^1\le u^2$ on $\L$.

-Similar result holds if we switch the role of $u^1$ and $u^2$. \end{prop}
+A similar result holds if we switch the roles of $u^1$ and $u^2$. \end{prop}